The Enschede Marathon, 1977. Many Scots here: Willie Day, Jim Dingwall, Sandy Keith, Colin Youngson …

 800m: 1:53.1 1989; 1500m: 3:47.5 1990; 3000m: 8:05.1 1990; 5000m: 14:10.5 1990;

 David was a good athlete who never seemed to get the credit he deserved for the running that he did.
 His best run in the National championship was probably in 1987 when he was third in the Junior race behind Alaister Russell and Tom Hanlon and won selection for the IAAF world cross country championship in Warsaw.
 This was Scotland’s last appearance in this championship as an independent nation, and David was Scotland’s fourth placer.
+He contributed to Springburn silver and bronze medals in the Scottish XC Relay; and gold in the 1988 6 Stage Road Relay.
 Unfortunately, soon after his debut as a Senior athlete, he left the country for business reasons.

 Tom Donoghue (Edinburgh Southern)